margaretmf/margaretmf.github.io/resume.md

 * Project: Open Source Software Usage in the Social Sector - interviewed stakeholders to understand how they use and fund open source software, created a survey to share with people in the social sector to gather information on software usage, and analyzed data to understand trends and patterns; work supported the development of a [written report](https://socialimpact.github.com/#report)

+* Participated in 100 Days of Peace
+* Participated in 21-day Race Equity Challenge

 * Teach myself to sketch in a notebook and see beauty in the world
 * Record scraps from books in field notebooks for art ideas